react-declarative/react-declarative/docs/auto/interfaces/IFieldMenu.md

 isVisible: (data: Data, payload: Payload) => boolean | Promise<boolean>
 ```

+Determines the visibility of an element based on the given data and payload.

 ### isDisabled

 ```ts
 isDisabled: (data: Data, payload: Payload) => boolean | Promise<boolean>
 ```

+Checks whether the given data and payload indicate that the feature is disabled.

 ### onClick